ctufaro/JobCoin/README.md

 Polling
 -----------
 When the polling begins we asynchronously get a list of all deposited addresses (Status = 1) from the database via a REST call.
 We then poll the [JobCoin network](https://jobcoin.gemini.com/headstone/api) for all transactions.
 Once we retrieve these two collections, we use LINQ and run a query finding any jobcoins sent to the network.
 At this point we payout the 3% commission, and send the funds to the house account using the SendToHouseAsync method.
-We then flags these transactions with a Status equaling 2 in the database.
-Lastly we poll again for transactions with a Status of 2.
+We then flag these transactions with a Status equaling 2 in the database.
+Lastly, we poll again for transactions with a Status of 2.
 We then Shuffle/Distribute the funds, see below.

 Shuffling/Distribution
 -----------
 Transactions queried with a Status of 2 are shuffled using a simple generic Fisher-Yates shuffle.
 Link can be found [here.](https://www.dotnetperls.com/fisher-yates-shuffle) Once shuffled, we then query our database for the payout amounts and the destination addresses.
 To better thwart analyzers we do the following:

 1. Take a single distribution amount and spread this amount over N random integers where the sum of N equals the payout amount.
 The java implementation can be found [here.](https://stackoverflow.com/questions/22380890/generate-n-random-numbers-whose-sum-is-m-and-all-numbers-should-be-greater-than)
-2. We store the distributions from 1 as a string array.
+2. We store the distributions from step 1 as a string array.
 For amounts with decimals, we simply append the decimal amount to a randomly chosen element from the array returned in step 1.
 3. Once we have our array, we then randomly choose a number from 1 - 10.
 This represents a sleep time for our thread.
-Once the thread awakens from this random sleep time, the distributions will then be made.
+Once the thread awakens, the distributions will then be made.
 4. Since we queue all our address distributions at random intervals on the ThreadPool, concurrency is not guaranteed.
 This will work in our favor against analyzers.

 Vulnerabilities